| Legwork

 whose role as a major slave port once made it a lucrative

 hub for the Spanish crown, historians say.
+The

 dance school, which includes many African Colombians, aims